When you think of cancer treatments, chemotherapy and radiation probably come to mind. That may change soon.

 Advances in imaging may make it easier for doctors to learn about the cancer they’re up against.
 Studies are ongoing to learn more about these imaging techniques. ors to learn about the cancer they’re up against.

 Multiparametric-magnetic resonance imaging (mp-MRI), for instance, can uncover the jumble of blood vessels in a new prostate tumor.
 That close-up view can help doctors decide the best treatment.

 Fluorescence lifetime imaging (FLI) is used to help women with breast cancer.
 A scan tells your doctor if you have proteins that are helping your cancer cells grow.
-If you do, he can prescribe treatment that blocks the growth.
+If you do, they can prescribe treatment that blocks the growth.

 Thanks to better imaging, other high-tech tools can kill tumors.
 For instance, doctors can use a technique called cryoablation (freezing) to treat them.
 This means they wouldn’t have to remove all or part of a lung.

 In MRI-guided focal laser ablation, high heat from a laser targets cancer cells in your prostate.
 If doctors can see cancer in an imaging scan, they can get to it and destroy it.

 Drug-free therapies like yoga, massage, meditation, and hypnosis can help you live better during your cancer treatment.
 Some relieve stress and help your mood.
 Others may make the side effects caused by chemotherapy or radiation a bit easier to take.

 Acupuncture, an ancient Chinese practice that uses thin needles placed under your skin, can relieve symptoms like: